K2Joom/docs-matukio/roadmap.md

 * Some new modules along with it
 * An additional Joomla template (like the one on matukio.compojoom.com)
 * Rewrite of the modern template (improved responsiveness, cleanup, but only few design changes)
+* Save in Google Calendar button in the event-detail page

 ### Matukio 5.4